Six-month Part Time Professional Acting Course 2019

 COURSE DURATION: 27 weeks of tuition (six months) with a two week break in the middle.

 CONTACT HOURS: Saturdays (10:00am-2:30pm) and Wednesdays (6:30-9:30pm).
 There are also three extended weekend course components which replace the usual course calendar at those times, and three occasions where the Saturday class is switched to a Sunday class in the first three weeks of July.

 Throughout the Part Time course students can anticipate between 1-4 hours of homework per week outside of class.

 May 18 – November 19

 An upfront payment of $895 is required prior to the commencement of the course followed by:

 Monthly Payment: $700 (to be paid for the first five sequential months of the program)

-Applications are only valid once the application fee has been received.
+Applications are only valid once the application fee has been received and your resume and photograph have been emailed to email@example.com.
 You can pay your application fee beneath the application form.

 Students are introduced to the core acting principles of the Howard Fine Acting Studio.
 This part of the program ensures actors are equipped with a set of tools enabling them to undertake the rest of the course, and to create truthful life on stage and bring themselves fully to their work.

 This part of the program looks at comprehensive technique and the relationship between homework and rehearsal.
 It gives actors a clear, comprehensive and effective technique to approach scene work, rehearsals and script analysis.